tigerDer1/documentation/content/applications/finance/fiscal_localizations/united_states.rst

    .. image:: united_states/us-l10n-generic-chart-template.png
       :align: center
-      :alt: The Generic Chart Template comes pre-configured for the US localization
+      :alt: The Generic Chart Template comes pre-configured for the US localization.

 Modules installation
 --------------------

-:ref:`Install <general/install>` the following modules to get all the features of the USA
+:ref:`Install <general/install>` the following modules to get all the features of the United States
 localization:

 .. list-table::